jnguy405/cmpm-121-f25-d1-JenaleeNguyen/README.md

 10. **Step 10:** Expanded game content to include **markets, temples, dragons, and warriors**.\
     Updated UI containers, counters, and production tracking systems.
 Reorganized `main.ts` functions and main loops structure for more readability.

+11. **Change 1**: Reorganized the code with clearly labeled sections, properly grouped logic, repositioned the `upgradeButtons` declaration, and applied clean, consistent formatting.